Hässleholm: Overview

-Some of the town's most interesting and distinctive architecture is located along First Avenue ("Första avenyn").
+Some of the town's most distinctive architecture is located along First Avenue ("Första avenyn").
 The Central Train Station is at the west end of the street, in the very heart of the town.
 Hässleholm's church (built in 1914) lies at the east end of the street.
 Hotell Statt, the main and oldest hotel, is located on the north side, and on the south side is the town's oldest building, which now holds stores, offices, and apartments.

 The Swedish representative for the 2013 Eurovision Song Contest, Robin Stjernberg, was born in Hässleholm in 1991.

+In 2023, Hässleholm businessman Oddvar Lönnerkrantz told news site Frilagt that Sweden Democrat mayor, Hanna Nilsson had tried to hire him to force a local resident to drop his appeal of the city council's purchase of a building for an elderly care home.
+As a result of these accusations, the Moderate Party and Christian Democrats pulled out of Hässleholm's coalition government, and called on Nilsson to resign.